Vangelis: Personal life and death

 For a musician of his stature, very little is known about Vangelis' personal life; and he rarely gave interviews to journalists.

 In 2005, he stated that he was "never interested" in the "decadent lifestyle" of his band days, choosing not to use alcohol or other drugs.
 He also had little interest in the music industry business and achieving stardom, realising "that success and pure creativity are not very compatible.
 The more successful you become, the more you become a product of something that generates money".
 Instead, he used it to be as free and independent as possible and often rejected the opportunity to promote or capitalise on his fame.

+In the mid-1980s, he was in a relationship with Kathy Hill, who was the model in the Wham! hit song "Last Christmas".

-Vangelis's place of residence was not publicly known; instead of settling in one place or country, he chose to "travel[ed] around".
+Vangelis's place of residence was not publicly known; instead of settling in one place or country, he chose to "travel around".
 He did own a house by the Acropolis of Athens which he did not renovate.
 Vangelis did not have children; in 2005, he was in his third long-term relationship and said: "I couldn't take care of a child in the way I think it should be taken care of."
 Other interviews mention that Vangelis had been married twice; one of these marriages was to French photographer Veronique Skawinska, who produced work for some of his albums.
 A 1982 interview with Backstage suggests that Vangelis was previously married to Greek singer Vana Veroutis, who provided vocals for some of his records.

 Although a very private person, according to many accounts he was an "inordinately approachable", "really nice" and "humorous" man, who enjoyed long friendly gatherings, was fascinated by Ancient Greek philosophy, the science and physics of music and sound, and space exploration.
 His daily activities mainly involved combining and playing his electronic instruments and the piano.
 He also enjoyed painting.
 His first exhibition, of 70 paintings, was held in 2003 at Almudin in Valencia, Spain.
 It then toured South America until the end of 2004.

-Vangelis died of heart failure on 17 May 2022, at the age of 79, at a hospital in Paris.
-He was suffering from several health issues in the last couple of years and, according to some reports, died of COVID-19 complications.
+Vangelis was suffering from several health issues in the last couple of years and died of heart failure on 17 May 2022, at the age of 79, at a hospital in Paris, where he was being treated for COVID-19.